The Strong museum welcomes guests of all abilities and is committed to providing quality, accessible experiences for all ages.

 Additionally, the museum offers alternatives for children who prefer quieter activities, including craft tables, book nooks, and aquariums.
 Guests who require a quiet space have access to the museum’s guest rests, located on the first and second floors of the museum.

-- Visiting the American Comic Book Heroes: The Battle of Good vs. Evil Exhibitopens PDF file
+- Visiting the American Comic Book Heroes: The Battle of Good vs. Evil Exhibit

 - Visiting the Can You Tell Me How to Get to Sesame Street?
-Exhibitopens PDF file
+Exhibit

 The museum offers a limited supply of complimentary wheelchairs, available on a first-come, first-served basis.
 All public entrances (and most exhibit areas) are accessible by wheelchair, scooter, stroller, and walker.
 The museum also has two ramps available for guests, including one at the rear of the Skyliner Diner and one that leads to the upper portion of Reading Adventureland.